North Korea national badminton team: Men's team

-The North Korean men's team made their international debut when the team competed in the qualifiers for the 1990 Thomas Cup.
-The team finished on the bottom of their group, losing 0–5 to Iceland, 1–4 to Belgium.
-The team almost beat France but lost 2–3.
+The North Korean men's team made their international debut when the team competed in the 1974 Asian Games.
+They were eliminated in the first round.
+In 1990, the team competed in the qualifiers for the 1990 Thomas Cup.
+The team finished on the bottom of their group, losing 5–0 to Iceland, 4–1 to Belgium.
+The team almost beat France but lost 3–2.
 The team later competed in the 1990 Asian Games in September 1990.
 The team had a bye in the first round and entered the quarter-finals.
-The team failed to advance further after losing to Malaysia 0–5 in quarter-finals.
+The team failed to advance further after losing to Malaysia 5–0 in quarter-finals.
 In 1993, the team competed in the 1993 East Asian Games men's team event and lost the quarter-finals to China.

 After 26 years, the men's team made another appearance in the 2019 Military World Games men's team event.
-The team lost 0–5 to China, South Korea and Thailand in the group but won 3–2 against France to achieve fourth place in the event.
+The team lost 5–0 to China, South Korea and Thailand in the group but won 3–2 against France to achieve fourth place in the event.